 To start staking your LOOM tokens you need to go to the official website: https://dashboard.dappchains.com/.
 Always make sure you are on the right page to avoid phishing attempts by checking the URL and the TLS certificate (the highlighted lock symbol).

-After doing that and clicking Next, you will be directed to the My Account view once Loomy is done preparing everything for you.
+After confirming the connection, you will be directed to the My Account view.
 You are now logged into the PlasmaChain Dashboard.
 This is the interface through which you will control your delegations.

 Step 4: Depositing LOOM tokens to Use for Staking

-Then you need to deposit your LOOM tokens to stake on the PlasmaChain.
+You need to deposit your LOOM tokens to stake on the PlasmaChain.
 Enter the LOOM amount you want to stake with and press Deposit.
-Another MetaMask Notification will pop up asking you to grant access to the Loom's delegation contract on Ethereum.
+If using MetaMask, another notification will pop up asking you to grant access to the Loom's delegation contract on Ethereum.
 Once this transaction is confirmed you will receive another prompt to confirm the deposit.

-When approved, your LOOM tokens available for staking will show up in the Account Details tab, and also at the top right corner of the UI.
+Once you approved, your LOOM tokens available for staking will show up in the My Account tab.

 Part II: Staking your LOOM Tokens